sebringj/zipstory-node/README.md

 A very simple real-time messaging app that was built specifically for zipstory.com but is generic enough to be used in other websites.

-This is an add-on app to a website that you want to have real-time notifications for
+This is an add-on app to a website that you want to have real-time notifications for and leverages socket.io.
 # User-specific Messages
 Allows for user-specific messages based on session ID supplied by the consuming website
 # Channel Messages (Group Messages)